cmry/nancho/README.md

 [Service]
 Type=idle
-ExecStart=/usr/bin/python3 /path/to/somedir/nancho/nancho.py "--browser=Firefox --music=Spotify --poll_time=2 --pause"
+ExecStart=/bin/sh /path/to/somedir/nancho/nancho.sh

 [Install]
 WantedBy=multi-user.target
 ```

-Note that this uses default arguments for the code, for an overview and help see `python nancho.py -h`.
+> Note that this uses default arguments for the code, for an overview and help see `python nancho.py -h`.
 Moreoever, `poll_time` is set to 2 seconds - if you'd like more responsive pausing and trade-off some system load, decrease this number.

+Now configure `nancho.sh` (in `somedir/nancho/nancho.sh`) to match your username and the somedir directory.
+Make sure that the directory is absolute!